vnleonenko/COVID_AI/matveeva/README.md

 ## Application of Gaussian process regression as a surrogate modeling method to assess the dynamics of COVID-19 propagation

+In this project we demonstrate the possibility of using Gaussian Process Regression as a surrogate modeling method to assess the dynamics of COVID-19 propagation.
+The models were trained on data obtained by multiple launches of SEIRD and ABM models.

 ### Gaussian Process Regression

 Gaussian Process Regression (GPR) is used as a surrogate to minimize the time costs of the agent-based model, as well as to demonstrate the possibility of estimating the dynamics of COVID-19 propagation with different sets of input parameters.